Keep your child safe online

 Snapchat, Kik, Whatsapp, to many parents these are just names they hear the kids talking about, they have no idea what they are or what they do.
 They have no knowledge of the vast number of socal media programs that are easily available to children and often free to use.

 They may sound as if they are just games, but these programs are far from being the games like space invaders from our childhood, these can place our children at very high risk!

 Talk to your children whatever their age, find out what programs they are actually using on their devices, make yourself aware of what these programs do and the dangers they contain.

 With credit to 'National Online Safety' who have given permission to use their factsheets, below are links to information on some of the various programs currently around, but remember to check back often as new programs and threats appear and change frequently.

-GUIDES FOR PARENTS EXPLAINING SOCIAL MEDIA AND CHAT SOFTWARE
+EXAMPLES OF SOME OF THE GUIDES AVAILABLE FOR PARENTS EXPLAINING SOCIAL MEDIA, CHAT AND GAMES CHAT APPLICATION SOFTWARE.

 Find out all about Zoom before you allow your children on it.